- Rail Trail

 - The trail gradually climbs into Linton State Forest

 - At Pittong the trail emerges from bushland and crosses the Pittong–Snake Valley road

 - The last 5 km into Skipton follows the Glenelg Hwy and ends near the recreation reserve at the site of the former Skipton station

-One of many shelters with infomation panels
+One of many shelters with information panels

 Get a better background of the area's mining history with the display at Smythesdale

-Approaching Nimmons Bridge from west
+Approaching Nimmons Bridge from the west

 Nimmons Bridge

 Cyclists are able to ride across the bridge but horses must use the bypass (2009)

 Cycling between Linton and Pittong [2021 George Turner]